.

 RENDEZVOUS LOCATION

-Rio de Janeiro—Antonio Carlos Jobim International Airport, Brazil in front of International Departure gate.
+Rio de Janeiro—Antonio Carlos Jobim International Airport, Brazil

-* Additional information will be provided by Earthwatch to meet your team.
-Please do not book travel arrangements such as flights until you have received additional information from Earthwatch.
+* Earthwatch will provide additional information to meet your team.
+Please only book travel arrangements such as flights once you have received further information from Earthwatch.

 ABOUT YOUR DESTINATION

-Earthwatch strongly recommends that travelers investigate their destination prior to departure.
+Earthwatch strongly recommends that travelers investigate their destination before departure.
 Familiarity with the destination’s entry/exit requirements, visas, local laws, and customs can go a long way to ensuring smooth travel.
 The U.S. Department of State's Traveler’s Checklist and Destination Guides are helpful resources.
-For LGBTI travelers, the U.S. Department of State's LGBTI Travelers page contains many useful tips and links.
+For LGBTI travelers, the U.S. Department of State's LGBTI Travelers page contains many helpful tips and links.

 COUNTRY AND PROJECT ENTRY REQUIREMENTS

-Entry visa requirements differ by country of origin, layover, and destination, and do change unexpectedly.
-For this reason, please confirm your visa requirements at the time of booking and, again, 90 days prior to travel.
-Please apply early for your visa (we recommend starting 6 months prior to the start of your expedition).
+Entry visa requirements differ by country of origin, layover, and destination and do change unexpectedly.
+For this reason, please confirm your visa requirements at the time of booking and again 90 days before travel.
+Please apply early for your visa (we recommend starting six months before the start of your expedition).
 Refunds will not be made for volunteers canceling due to not obtaining their visa in time to meet the team at the rendezvous.
-You can find up to date visa requirements at the following website: www.travisa.com.
+You can find up-to-date visa requirements at the following website: travisa.com.

 If a visa is required, participants should apply for a TOURIST visa.
 Please note that obtaining a visa can take weeks or even months.
-We strongly recommend using a visa agency, which can both expedite and simplify the process.
+We strongly recommend using a visa agency to expedite and simplify the process.

 Resources